 Taught by practice focused academics, with experience of management from a practitioner and academic perspective, and designed to be flexible around your work, this course is a great way to try to further develop your management skills through focusing on a relevant and authentic research project.

 *Management work experience will be assessed on a case-by-case basis.
-In order to see if your experience qualifies for this course please contact the PG admissions team using our request information form.
+In order to see if your experience qualifies for this course please contact the PG admissions team.

 - Learn from practice focused academics, with a range of academic and professional experience